keelcoutinho/keelcoutinho/README.md

 ### Hello 👋,  welcome to my page.

- 🔹 I'm Kélvia, a Full Stack developer in training from São Paulo, Brazil 💞️
+ 🔹 I'm Kélvia, a Full Stack developer.
+From São Paulo, Brazil 💞️

  🔹 A coffee ☕ and book 📖 lover.